-You not only constantly compare yourself to others (especially those you perceive as having it all together) but measure your worth through what you do, instead of who you are.
-You may even sabotage your success or try to achieve things so that other people will find you worthwhile, which is when you may get into a co-dependent relationship.
+You not only constantly compare yourself to others (especially those you perceive as having it all together) but measure your worth through what you do instead of who you are.
+Low self-worth can even sabotage your success or try to achieve things so that other people will find you worthwhile, which is when you may get into a co-dependent relationship.
 You start to fix or save others to see your worth in others’ eyes.

 3. Fragmented Parts of the Self

 One of the main reasons for feeling “not good enough” is that we live in a society where we constantly compare and compete with one another.
 We want to be better than someone else, and we don’t want to be worse than somebody.
 As a result, your inner voice becomes highly critical.
 You show less and less self-compassion.
-You don’t want to go on your own path.
+Going on your own path is difficult.
 Your whole life becomes a rat race.

 4. Perfectionistic Tendencies

-Perfectionism is also an enormous problem in our society because it fuels anxiety and depression and can lead to people feeling not good enough.
+Perfectionism is also an enormous problem in our society because it fuels anxiety and depression and can make people feel not good enough.

 Perfectionism isn’t only about having high standards.
 It’s about the need for things to be perfect – perfect grades, perfect looks, always being on time.
 It is an emotional state that deals with meeting unrealistic expectations of yourself or others that are not possible.

 Perfectionists are often hard workers who set extremely high standards for themselves and others.
-Still, their unwillingness to accept less than perfect results causes them to miss out on opportunities that are more likely to end in failure.
-Repeated failures lead to lowered self-worth, limiting decisions, and even more missed opportunities.
+Still, their unwillingness to accept less than perfect results causes them to miss out on opportunities more likely to fail.
+Repeated failures lead to lowered self-worth, limiting decisions, and missed opportunities.

-Because perfectionism is an inner problem, if you were raised in a family that never allowed mistakes or imperfections, perhaps your standards for yourself are unreasonably high.
+Because perfectionism is an internal problem, if you grew up in a family that never allowed mistakes or imperfections, perhaps your standards for yourself are unreasonably high.
 In this case, it’s important to remember that as a human being, you aren’t perfect and that there is no such thing as perfect.
 For example, perfectionism is often expressed as an obsessive desire to “get things right” or “do it perfectly” all the time.

-It’s also possible that even though you were raised in a family that allowed mistakes and imperfections, you may feel like you’re not good enough because your standards for yourself are unreasonably high.
+It’s also possible that even though your upbringing didn’t allow mistakes and imperfections, you may feel like you’re not good enough because your standards for yourself are unreasonably high.
 Perhaps your parents were perfectionists and modeled this behavior – if they really cared about something or wanted to do something well, they would always need it to be perfect.
 You’ve likely taken this to heart and now apply it to yourself.

-It’s okay not to be perfect, and it doesn’t mean that you aren’t good enough.
+It’s okay not to be perfect, but it doesn’t mean you aren’t good enough.
 You are the only you there is, so it’s essential to love yourself just as you are!

 5. Past Traumas or abuse

-Past traumas or any abuse is directly related to your self-worth—especially past traumas since they are not easy to overcome.
+Past traumas or abuse are directly related to your self-worth—especially past traumas since they are not easy to overcome.

 However, if you don’t work through your past traumas, even those caused by things like bullying and rejection, they will continue to impact you as an adult.
 That is because it’s easier for the brain to file traumatic experiences under the category of “threat” rather than “danger past.”
 It will take a conscious effort to change your negative thought patterns to develop a healthier way of looking at yourself and the world.

-Or did it feel like there were certain standards that needed to be reached or rules that had to be followed to receive love and nurturance from your parents?
+Or did it feel like there were specific standards that needed to be reached or rules that had to be followed to receive love and nurturance from your parents?
 If so, there’s a higher chance that you’ll have trouble feeling good enough as an adult.
-Why do parents set these standards?
+So why do parents set these standards?
 Typically it’s to help children learn how to function in society.

 These kinds of rules typically stem from a child’s wanting something that the parent isn’t comfortable with or doesn’t approve of.
-The child feels unloved, rejected and the parent doesn’t really understand what’s going on with their child.
+As a result, the child feels unloved and rejected, and the parent doesn’t really understand what’s going on with their child.
 The standard is set in an attempt to help guide the child through his or her choices, but instead, it backfires and often leads to feelings of not being good enough.

 7. Imposter Syndrome